MikeInnes/mikeinnes.github.io/_posts/2017-08-24-cudanative.md

 @assert zs == xs + ys
 ```

 Is this better than writing CUDA C?
-At first, it’s easy mistake this for simple syntactic convenience, but I’m convinced that it brings something fundamentally new to the table.
+At first, it’s easy to mistake this for simple syntactic convenience, but I’m convinced that it brings something fundamentally new to the table.
 Julia’s powerful array abstractions turn out to be a great fit for GPU programming, and it should be of interest to GPGPU hackers regardless of whether they use the language already.

 ## A New Dimension